polkafoundry/polkadocs/docs/developer/README.md

 Think about this a little bit...

 Yes!
 Events to the rescue!
 Remember that our contract emits an event called `ValueSet`, doesn't it?
-Subscribe to an event is traightforward, look at this.
+Subscribe to an event is straightforward, look at this.

 ```js
 const filter = {}